-2017 Spiritual State of the Meeting Queries
+2019 Spiritual State of the Meeting Queries

 Dear Meeting Clerks and Clerks of Ministry and Pastoral Care Committees,

-Beginning in early Spring the Ministry and Pastoral Care Committee of Baltimore Yearly Meeting reads these reports carefully with openness to common themes and insights which help us discern the spiritual state of BYM.
-In late Spring we write a report on the Spiritual State of the Yearly Meeting to be shared and read at the Annual Session in August.
+These reports enrich the life of our Yearly Meeting.
+Beginning in early Spring, the Ministry and Pastoral Care Committee of Baltimore Yearly Meeting reads these reports carefully with openness to common themes and insights which help us discern the spiritual state of BYM.
+In late Spring, we write a report on the Spiritual State of the Yearly Meeting to be shared and read at the Annual Session in August.

 We are also offering three suggestions for using these queries.
 First, use them thoughtfully.
-They are a starting point.
-If they do not speak to the condition of your Meeting’s experience this year, then reflect on queries of your own that do.
+Bear in mind they are a starting point.
+If they do not speak to the condition of your Meeting’s experience this year, then reflect on queries of your own or use another process that works for you.
 Second, use them gently.
-Discerning the Spiritual State of your Meeting is an emergent, generative process.
+Discerning the Spiritual State of your Meeting is a generative process.
 Avoid viewing the queries as a kind of rigid list of test questions that you must answer.
-Third, use them adaptively and with all members of your Meeting.
+Third, use them adaptively and with all members of your meeting.
 For example, you may wish to write or rewrite Spiritual State of the Meeting queries for use with children.